phalcon-orphanage/docs/en/reference/queue.rst

     <?php

-    //Insert the job in the queue with options
+    // Insert the job in the queue with options
     $queue->put(
         array('processVideo' => 4871),
         array('priority' => 250, 'delay' => 10, 'ttr' => 3600)